dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

 2. Select **Assignments** > **Add group**.
 Choose how the app is assigned.
 [Assign apps to groups in Intune](apps-deploy.md) has more details on these settings.

-    Choose to make the app installation required or optional for the group.
+    In these steps, you'll choose to make the app installation required or optional for the group.
 The following example shows the installation as required.
 When required, users must install the Datalert app after enrolling their device.

    ![Screenshot of the Add a policy pane](./media/tem-assign-datalert-app-to-device-group.png)

-### Step 4: Add corporate paid phone lines to the Datalert console
+### Step 4: Add organization phone lines to the Datalert console

 Intune and Datalert services are now configured to communicate with each other.
-Next, add your organization paid phone lines to the Datalert console, and enter thresholds and actions for any cellular or roaming usage violations.
+Next, add your organization paid phone lines to the Datalert console.
+And, enter thresholds and actions for any cellular or roaming usage violations.
 You can manually add corporate paid phone lines to the Datalert console, or automatically add them after the device is enrolled in Intune.

-To set these items, go to the [Datalert setup for Microsoft Intune page](http://www.datalert.fr/microsoft-intune/intune-setup) (http://www.datalert.fr/microsoft-intune/intune-setup).
+To set these items, go to the [Datalert setup for Microsoft Intune](http://www.datalert.fr/microsoft-intune/intune-setup) (opens Datalert's web site).
 Under the **Settings** tab, follow the steps in the setup wizard.

   ![Screenshot of the Add a policy pane](./media/tem-add-phone-lines-to-datalert-console.png)

 The Datalert service is now active.
 It starts monitoring data usage, and disabling cellular and roaming data on devices that exceed the configured usage limits.

-## Client enrollment experience
+## End user enrollment

-For the end-user experience, the following article may help:
+For the end-user experience, the following articles may help:

 - [Enroll your iOS device in telecom expense management](https://docs.microsoft.com/intune-user-help/enroll-your-device-with-telecom-expense-management-ios)
 - [Enroll your Android device in telecom expense management](https://docs.microsoft.com/intune-user-help/enroll-your-device-with-telecom-expense-management-android)